 The Sennheiser’s HD 5XX series has seen a very rich selection of good audiophile headphones that are well above their price class.
 The Sennheiser HD 569 is no exception, offering the best in comfort, looks, and sound quality.
 Moreover, the best part, all for a very cheap price.
-So, what’s not to love with the Sennheiser HD 569?
-Well, not much.

 The design of the Sennheiser HD 569 is very simple.
 It features the Sennheiser traditional look but less has gone into making it look like a luxurious item.
 Most of the materials used in the Sennheiser HD 569 are mostly plastic except for the padding.
 The headphone is however very sturdy built and should last longer with proper care.